Troubleshooting

 -

-You will observe intermittent and random times where the Now playing/Up next do not update and requests also do not play.
+Intermittent and random times where the Now playing/Up next do not update and requests also do not play.

 -